Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 Fictionary logo

-The draft was long.
+You finished your draft.
+You celebrated (as you should).
+You let it sit for a few weeks.
+Then you opened it again, and… yeah.
 Scenes wandered.
 A character who mattered in chapter three vanished until chapter nineteen.
 The middle sagged.
 The ending arrived too fast.
 You knew something was off, but “something is off” isn’t exactly actionable feedback.

 So you did what most writers do.
 You bought a craft book.
 Then another.
 Then four more.
 You took a course.
 You highlighted things.
 You made notes in the margins.
-And when you sat back down to revise, you stared at 80,000 words and thought: where do I even start?
+And when you sat back down to revise, you stared at 80,000 words and thought, where do I even start?

 Kristina Stanley had exactly that problem.
 Her solution was a spreadsheet that eventually became a company.